'Centre should not play politics, all states should be given equal importance': Mamata Banerjee

 ''All states should be given equal importance and we should work together as Team India,'' Banerjee said.

-The goverment had earlier announced that they will provide financial aid and relief to migrant workers and families from the state stranded outside due to the nationwide lockdown.
+The government had earlier announced that they will provide financial aid and relief to migrant workers and families from the state stranded outside due to the nationwide lockdown.

-West Bengal has 1,786 confirmed cases of coronavirus, with the death toll nearing 100, Home Secretary Alapan Bandyopadhyay said on Saturday.
+West Bengal has 1,939 confirmed cases of coronavirus, with the death toll stands at 185, according to the state health ministry.